arbazahmed07/Turing-hut-event-admin/README.md

 5. Click "Generate token"
 6. Copy the token (you won't be able to see it again!)

-### Step 2: Authenticate
+### Step 2: Authenticate and Configure

-1. On the application homepage, you'll see a PAT input field
+1. On the application homepage, you'll see form fields for:

-2. Paste your GitHub Personal Access Token
+   - **GitHub Personal Access Token**: Paste your PAT here
+   - **Base Repository Path**: Enter the repository path (e.g., `owner/repo`)
+   - **Target Folder Path**: Path where markdown files will be stored
+   - **Image Path**: Path where uploaded images will be stored

+2. For Turing Hut website, use the configuration values listed above

 3. Click "Authenticate"

-### Step 3: Configure Repository

-After authentication, you'll need to configure:

-- **Repository Owner**: The GitHub username or organization (e.g., `arbazahmed07`)
-- **Repository Name**: The name of the repository (e.g., `my-events-repo`)
-- **Events Directory Path**: The path to the directory containing event files (e.g., `events` or `content/events`)

-### Step 4: Manage Events
+### Step 3: Manage Files

-#### View Events
+#### View Files

-- All events are displayed in a table format
+- All files are displayed in a table format
 - You can see the filename, path, and a preview of the content

-#### Add New Event
+#### Add New File

-1. Click "Add New Event" button
+1. Click "Add File" button
 2. Enter a filename (`.md` extension will be added automatically if not provided)
 3. Edit the markdown content in the editor
+4. Optionally upload an image
-4. Use the live preview to see how it will look
+5. Use the live preview to see how it will look
-5. Click "Create (Create PR)" to submit a pull request
+6. Click "Create (Create PR)" to submit a pull request

-#### Edit Event
+#### Edit File

-1. Click "Edit" button next to any event
+1. Click "Edit" button next to any file
 2. Modify the content in the editor
+3. Optionally change or upload a new image
-3. Use the live preview to verify changes
+4. Use the live preview to verify changes
-4. Click "Update (Create PR)" to submit a pull request
+5. Click "Update (Create PR)" to submit a pull request

-#### Delete Event
+#### Delete File

-1. Click "Delete" button next to any event
+1. Click "Delete" button next to any file
 2. Confirm the deletion
 3. The file will be deleted directly (no PR created for deletions)